Questions? Give us a call (305) 764-0743

 They usually originate from websites with poor domain authority, those penalized by Google, or those involved in dubious or unethical practices such as spamming.
 You can pinpoint these risks by the following characteristics:

-2. Relevance: Such backlinks are usually from sites that have zero relevance to your website’s content—this lets search engines know they were likely not gained naturally.
+• Relevance: Such backlinks are usually from sites that have zero relevance to your website’s content

 It’s the term used for unethical or deceptive practices aimed to trick search engines and gain higher rankings.
 Black hats skirt the rules and algorithms, looking for any way to boost their site in SERPs without incurring a penalty.
 They mostly rely on the following notorious black hat SEO techniques:

-• Keyword stuffing: This is one of the oldest black hat tactics.
-It involves filling a webpage with target keywords to the point where it no longer offers value to readers.
-This is done in an attempt to manipulate a site’s ranking in Google search results.
+• Keyword stuffing: It involves filling a webpage with target keywords to the point where it no longer offers value to readers.

 • Cloaking: With this approach, the content presented to the crawl spider is different from that presented to the user’s browser.
 This is done by delivering content based on the IP addresses or the User-Agent HTTP header of the user requesting the page.